 Key facts and information

-- The total gross revenue and capital expenditure proposed for the GLA and each of its functional bodies in 2017-18 is just under £15.9 billion.
+- The total gross revenue and capital expenditure proposed for the GLA and each of its functional bodies in 2018-19 is £15.9 billion.

 - The gross expenditure for the GLA and each functional body is funded through a combination of resources directly controlled and allocated by the Mayor – council tax precept income and retained business rates - and other sources of income such as specific government grants and fares income.